Curriculum Design at St. Wilfrid’s Church of England Primary Academy

 Curriculum Link Governor: Mrs. Ashton

-Our English curriculum aims to motivate and inspire children, through a series of lessons that engage and challenge all learners and provides them with a high standard of language and literacy skills.
+Our ‘literacy-rich’ curriculum aims to motivate and inspire children, through a series of lessons that engage and challenge all learners and provides them with a high standard of language and literacy skills.
 English is embedded within all our lessons and we strive for a high level of English for all.
 We believe this is vital for achieving success at school and later in life.
 We aim to ensure that every child becomes primary literate and progresses in the areas of reading, writing, speaking and listening.
 We believe that the ability to read and write is fundamental to our children succeeding; enabling them to access the next stage of their education and beyond.

 Our Christian Values and Distinctiveness, alongside our School Mission Statement of ‘Achieve, Believe and Care’, are at the heart of our curriculum and all that we do at St. Wilfrid’s.

 Children at St. Wilfrid’s, will learn to read fluently and demonstrate a good understanding and comprehension.
 Our children will engage with a range of genres and develop their understanding of fiction, non-fiction and poetry.
 Our aim is for ‘all children to read well, quickly’ and early reading is invested in, and prioritised.
 Our curriculum has been designed to ensure that children have opportunities to develop a love of reading.
 We want our children to gain a thirst for reading a range of genres and participating in discussions about the books; exploring the language used by different authors and the impact the written words have on the reader.
 Our curriculum has also been designed to ensure that our children not only read for pleasure, having had access to a wide range of text types, genres and authors, but to use books to research and gather new knowledge to extend their understanding.

 When children leave St. Wilfrid’s, we expect them to be avid readers, children who read fluently and widely and are able to express preferences and opinions about the texts that they read.